infusionsoft/mickael-test-2024.11/sdks/core/typescript/SettingsApi.md

 const apiInstance = new SettingsApi(configuration);

 const request: SettingsApiGetApplicationConfigurationsUsingGETRequest = {
-    // By default only application data is returned.
+    // By default, only application data is returned.
 In addition to that, data is returned for the fields that are mentioned in the query. (optional)
   fields: [
-    "affiliate",
+    "AFFILIATE",
   ],
 };